 In the Supplemental Material (SM)~\cite{SM}, we prove that the QCNN that we aim to find does not exist without imposing translational invariance (TI), or other additional symmetries, on the input data.
-By contrast, when we impose TI, we show that there exists a set of observables that can be used to perfectly identify the phases in the thermodynamic limit (see the SM~\cite{SM}).
-Therefore, a QCNN for TI input states may be found.
-Once it is found, the prediction of the phase is simply obtained by applying a low-depth quantum circuit followed by local bitstring measurements.
+However, when we impose TI, there exists a set of observables that can be used to perfectly identify the phases in the thermodynamic limit~\cite{SM}.
+Therefore, a QCNN for TI input states may be found and the prediction of the phase is obtained by applying a low-depth quantum circuit followed by local bitstring measurements.

 In principle we allow TI for arbitrary size unit cells.
 Here, we impose TI with a two-site unit cell by using a single two-qubit gate per layer, which is repeated across the system, see Fig.~\ref{fig:qcnn}b.
 The two-quibt gate is parametrized as $\exp(\sum_k \theta_k P_k)$, where $P_k \in P$, the set of generators for the symmetric noise, and each $\theta_k$ is randomly sampled from a uniform distribution.
-In the following, we will focus on the anzatz for the QCNN in which every gate is independently parametrized.
+In the following, we will focus on the QCNN in which every gate is independently parametrized.
 To classify the three phases, the prediction is made by measuring two qubits at the end of the QCNN circuit.
-We assign the label to each bitstring output as $00\to\text{Trivial}$, $01\to\text{SB}$ and $10\to\text{SPT}$.
+We assign labels to each bitstring output: $00\to\text{Trivial}$, $01\to\text{SB}$ and $10\to\text{SPT}$.
 The bitstring $11$ corresponds to an unsuccessful classification.

-We leave details of the training in the SM~\cite{SM}, and summarize the results here.
+We provide details of the training in the SM~\cite{SM} and summarize the results here.
 The trained QCNN is tested on $10^5$ synthetic data constructed with different $L_{\text{noise}}$ to obtain a final test accuracy.
 We first train a $4$-qubit QCNN.
 The test accuracy reached by the 4-qubit QCNN is $87.21\%$ on the test data generated with $L_{\text{noise}} = 1$.
 This means that the $4$-qubit QCNN is not able to perfectly distinguish the phases of a 4-qubit subsystem when the correlation length of the system is roughly two sites.
-For an 8-qubit QCNN, the performance is drastically improved.
-The trained QCNN attains a test accuracy of $100\%$ on engineered data with $L_{\text{noise}} = 1$ and of $97.37\%$ on data with $L_{\text{noise}} = 2$.
-The high accuracy indicates that the 8-qubit QCNN has managed to find a way to characterize the time-reversal symmetric phases (with short correlations).
+For an 8-qubit QCNN, the performance is drastically improved and attains a test accuracy of $100\%$ on engineered data with $L_{\text{noise}} = 1$ and of $97.37\%$ on data with $L_{\text{noise}} = 2$.